electrikmilk/cherrilang.org/faq.md

 ### Why not other \*nix systems or WSL?

-You can only run the `shortcuts` binary on macOS, and as it relies on private macOS frameworks, not even macOS emulation will work.
-It also relies on being signed into iCloud, so it needs to be an actual Mac due to the valid serial number requirement.
+You can only run the `shortcuts` binary on macOS, and as it relies on private macOS frameworks, however containerization of macOS is possible with Docker.
+The Hubsign service and emulation are available but not as fast as native signing due to varying connection speeds and emulation overhead.

 ### Is it possible to build and run on other platforms?